Caspian Sea, Turkmenistan

 The area comprises two fields that are made of two elongated anticlines, which lie in the eastern end of Aspheron Ridge, a significant hydrocarbon region lying between the Apsheron Peninsula in Azerbaijan and the Cheleken Peninsula in Turkmenistan.
 The ridge also separates the South Caspian Basin from the Middle Caspian Basin.
 Towards the east of the Cheleken Block lies the Khazar landfill, while its western boundary stretches 40km offshore.

-The first well in the Dzheitune (Lam) field was drilled in 1967 and first production occurred in 1978.
+The first well in the Dzheitune (Lam) field was drilled in 1967 and the first production occurred in 1978.
 More than 100 wells and a number of sidetracks have been drilled, and three new platforms installed at the field.
-Field development plans include setting up of up to five new platforms over the next four years.
+Field development plans include setting up up to five new platforms over the next four years.

 Located to the northeast of the Lam field, the first well in the Dzhygalybeg (Zhdanov) field was drilled in 1966 and started producing in 1972.
 Oil and gas is produced from early-to-middle Pliocene Red Series sandstone reservoirs at the field.
 A new platform Zhdanov A was installed in 2013 that started production in 2014.
-The field’s development includes setting up of new infrastructure such as additional wellhead platforms and in-field pipelines in a phased manner to achieve the planned production target.
+The field’s development includes setting up new infrastructure such as additional wellhead platforms and in-field pipelines in a phased manner to achieve the planned production target.

 A new accommodation platform, Dzheitune (Lam) F, has been installed in the central part of the Dzheitune (Lam) field, while work is on for installing a production platform that is expected to start production in 2015.

-Development is ongoing on the Dzheitune (Lam) E platform and associated pipelines that involves design, fabrication and detailed engineering work.
+Development is ongoing on the Dzheitune (Lam) E platform and associated pipelines that involve design, fabrication and detailed engineering work.
 The platform, expected to start production in 2016, will have eight slots and provision for future installation of an additional four that will be needed for a jack-up drilling rig.